Daniel0n0/trade_api/README.md

 # Trade API Robinhood Automation Toolkit

-This repository provides a TypeScript + Playwright scaffold for launching a visible Chromium/Chrome session that opens Robinhood, lets you authenticate manually, and keeps the session alive between runs by reusing a persistent browser profile.
+This repository provides a TypeScript + Playwright scaffold for launching a visible Chromium/Chrome session that opens Robinhood, lets you authenticate manually, and removes any cached data as soon as the automation finishes.

 ## Prerequisites